killercup/trpl-ebook/trpl/strings.md

 Let’s dig into the details.
 A ‘string’ is a sequence of Unicode scalar values encoded as a stream of UTF-8 bytes.
 All strings are guaranteed to be a valid encoding of UTF-8 sequences.
-Additionally, unlike some systems languages, strings are not null-terminated and can contain null bytes.
+Additionally, unlike some systems languages, strings are not NUL-terminated and can contain NUL bytes.

 Rust has two main types of strings: `&str` and `String`.
 Let’s talk about `&str` first.
 These are called ‘string slices’.
 A string slice has a fixed